PROFILE

 Shanghai, Chengdu, and Guangzhou.

 Martial law was declared on May 20, 1989.
+Late

-4, military units were brought into Beijing.
+military units were brought into Beijing.
+They

-They used armed force to clear demonstrators
+used armed force to clear demonstrators from the

-from the streets.
-There are no official
+streets.
+There are no official estimates of

-estimates of deaths in Beijing, but most
+deaths in Beijing, but most observers believe

-observers believe that casualties numbered in
+that casualties numbered in the hundreds.

 After June 4, while foreign governments